Trotter product formulae for $*$-automorphisms of quantum lattice systems: Setting

 The derivation $\delta^\Phi$ associated with a local interaction is in general unbounded on $\caA$ and accordingly not everywhere defined.
 As pointed out earlier, $\caA_{\mathrm{loc}}$ is a core on which it is given explicitly as the limit of a commutator.
 We prove that $\delta^\Phi$ extends to the set of almost local observables and that, as for the automorphism $\tau^\Phi_t$, the sets $\caL(Y)$ are invariant under the action of $\delta^\Phi$.

-Instead of considering $\delta^\Phi$ as an unbounded operator on observables, we find it more convenient to define it on the Banach space of interactions $\caB$ on which it is a bounded linear operator. \begin{defn} Let $\Phi,\Psi\in\caB$.
+Instead of considering $\delta^\Phi$ as an unbounded operator on observables, we find it more convenient to define it on the set of interactions $\caB$ and to show that it extends to a bounded linear operator $\caB_b\to\caB_{b'}$ for appropriate pairs $(b,b')$.
+A similar approach was in fact already taken in~\cite{NacSimYou19-1}. \begin{defn} Let $\Phi,\Psi\in\caB$.
 The interaction $\delta^\Phi(\Psi)$ is defined by

 for any $X\in \caP_{\rm fin}(\Gamma)$. \end{defn} Note that the condition $Y \cap Y' \ne \varnothing$ is only for clarity since the commutator vanishes if it is not satisfied. \begin{rem} If $O\in\caA_Z$ and $\Psi$ is the interaction trivially associated with it, namely $\Psi(Z) = O$ and $\Psi(X) = 0$ otherwise, then the definition above yields an interaction such that